 - Delivering innovative outreach programs and activities that promote education

 - Promoting animal welfare legislation

 - Embracing environmental responsibility with earth-friendly practices and facilities

-- The following came from outside of Dearborn: 35% of volunteers, 70% of donors, and a total of 76% of the 31,578 records in our database.
+- The following came from outside of Dearborn: 62% of volunteers, 68% of donors, and 79% of adopters.

 - Student volunteers: We are one of the few organizations to accept youth under the age of 16.

-- Special programs: We are a training site for the Michael Berry Career Center, Mixter School, Services to Enhance Potential, and Jewish Vocational Services.
+- Special programs: We are a training site for the Mixter School, Services to Enhance Potential, and Jewish Vocational Services.